Topics Covered in this Blog:

 Chronic venous insufficiency can develop when one-way valves in the veins are placed under ongoing strain and begin to malfunction.
 Both genetics and lifestyle are contributing factors.
 When vein valves are damaged, veins struggle against gravity to send blood back to the heart from your lower extremities.
 Instead of circulating efficiently, blood starts to flow backward or pool in the legs, ankles, and feet.
 Ultimately, this leads to the formation of varicose veins.

-Common signs of chronic venous insufficiency include:
+Common chronic venous insufficiency symptoms include:

 - Swelling in the legs and ankles